wing5wong/artisan-whs-static/source/_news/2020-07-18_lessons-to-be-learned-by-whanganui-metro-rugby-teams-ahead-of-weekend-play.md

 "It's hard to teach the fundamentals they need to know in the short time we have."

-At training, Te Patu has been doing basic catch-and-pass drills with the intended backs for each game, while prop and Black Fern **Sosoli Talawadua (nee Tofa)** takes the forwards.
+At training, Te Patu has been doing basic catch-and-pass drills with the intended backs for each game, while prop and Black Fern **Sosoli Talawadua (nee Tofa** - ex WHS student) takes the forwards.

 With Saturday's match possibly their best chance for a good result – playing likewise winless Linton RC in their first home game on Cooks Gardens - Te Patu wanted a really solid week of preparation, with no "mollycoddling" by the support staff.